 )

-The general exception handler is particularly important for production — it prevents stack traces from leaking to clients while still logging the full error for debugging.
+The general exception handler is particularly important for production: it prevents stack traces from leaking to clients while still logging the full error for debugging.

-Testing Your API
+Testing the API

 Setting Up Tests

-Install pytest if you have not already:
+Install pytest if it is not already present:

 pip install pytest httpx